Tyncture/thumbscraper/README.md

 ![Top Language](https://img.shields.io/github/languages/top/Tyncture/thumbscraper.svg?&style=flat-square)
 [![GoDoc](https://godoc.org/github.com/Tyncture/thumbscraper?status.svg)](https://godoc.org/github.com/Tyncture/thumbscraper)

-A web image scraper built in Go that can extract all image and/or determine primary images of a web page for thumbnail generation.
+A web image scraper built in Go that can extract all images and/or determine primary images of a web page for thumbnail generation.
 It uses the `colly` scraper to scrape elements from the DOM.